Vincent Illuzzi: Mt. Mansfield Towers

-Old Labor Hall In Barre
+Old Labor Hall

-Sen. Illuzzi led the effort to secure the first state appropriation to save from likely demolition the Socialist Labor Party Hall, also known as the Old Labor Hall, at 46 Granite Street in Barre.
+Illuzzi led the effort to secure the first state appropriation to save from likely demolition the Socialist Labor Party Hall, also known as the Old Labor Hall, at 46 Granite Street in Barre.
 A section of the 1998 Capital Bill provided for the sum of $30,000 to be matched “when two dollars have been raised from non-state sources, for each dollar appropriated.”
 The provision specifically stated that “the match from non-state sources may include in-kind contributions,” making the seed money a community endeavor.
 Later, the building was slated for a foreclosure auction and several Barre residents were concerned it would be torn down.
-Illuzzi, as chair of the Senate Institutions Committee (1991-2015), and with support from Washington County Sen. Bill Doyle, a member of that committee, successfully secured a $40,000 appropriation in 2001 to the “Barre Historical Society, Inc., for restoration and repair of flood damage to Old Labor Hall”, to stave off the foreclosure and convince the local bank that the Barre Historical Society could raise the necessary funds to pay off the mortgage and restore the building.
+Illuzzi, as chair of the Senate Institutions Committee (1991–2015), and with support from Washington County Sen. Bill Doyle, a member of that committee, successfully secured a $40,000 appropriation in 2001 to the “Barre Historical Society, Inc., for restoration and repair of flood damage to Old Labor Hall”, to stave off the foreclosure and convince the local bank that the Barre Historical Society could raise the necessary funds to pay off the mortgage and restore the building.

-The Champion Lands Purchase
+The Champion Lands purchase

-A major accomplishment during Sen. Illuzzi's tenure as chair of the Senate Institutions committee (1991-2013) was the purchase of the Champion Lands in Essex County.
+A major accomplishment during Illuzzi's tenure as chair of the Senate Institutions committee (1991–2013) was the purchase of the Champion Lands in Essex County.
 Now renamed the Kingdom Heritage Lands, it has been called "one of the largest and wildest swaths of forest in the state."

-In 1997 Champion International Co, one of the world's largest paper companies, put up for sale 133,000 acres in VT and 200,000 acres in NH & NY.
+In 1997, Champion International Co, one of the world's largest paper companies, put up for sale 133,000 acres in VT and 200,000 acres in NH & NY.
 A coalition of conservation groups supported a $26.5 M deal to buy the land in VT.
 The overall deal required the legislature to approve $4.5 M with private foundations and The Conservation Fund to come up with the remainder, all part of a $76.2 M deal to buy all 300,000 acres of Champions holdings.

 In commenting on negotiations intended to bring together competing interests on the use of the land, Illuzzi was quoted as saying, "We seized a monumental, but momentary opportunity to protect and preserve an invaluable resource for generations to come....
 I am convinced our children will be always grateful."

 The extent to which the state's share of the land, the “core reserve” of the West Mountain Wildlife Management Area, would remain in a virtually pristine condition, continued to be a subject of negotiations in the state legislature in 2002.
 Illuzzi floated a proposal to attempt to break the logjam.